WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ## Core concepts

-There are two elements in the JSPI API: the `WebAssembly.Suspending` object and the `WebAssembly.promising` function.
+There are two elements in the JSPI API: the `WebAssembly.Suspending` constructor and the `WebAssembly.promising` function.

 The `WebAssembly.Suspending` object is used to mark imports to a WebAssembly module such that, when called, the WebAssembly code will suspend until the `Promise` returned by the import is resolved.[^nosuspend]